LeiWangR/HDG/README.md

 To know more detailed information about the skeleton configuration/graph, please refer to the pdf file attached in this repo.

+UWAS denotes the skeleton configuration for UWA3D Activity, and UWAW is for UWA3D Multiview Activity II.

 ### 4.1 Data preparation

 - Go to the 'Dataset' folder, then go to the 'depth' folder and copy all depth sequence in this folder (should be .mat format and the internal data has the same name 'inDepthVideo').